Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 ## Installing Skyrim & Mods

-1. Install Skyrim SE to C:\Games\Skyrim - Special Edition (ie SkyrimSE.exe should be C:\Games\Skyrim Special Edition\SkyrimSE.exe)
+After you have downloaded the Modpack please follow the instructions below.
+For simplicity's sake, these instructions were created under the impression that Skyrim was installed on the X drive (X:\Skyrim - Special Edition).
+This allows you to just extract the modpack rather than reconfigure your ini's.

+•Normal non-steam installation is recommended for maximum compatibility, no problems / no user error

+1: Create a new drive/partition with the assigned letter "X" or SSD users can simply assign a drive the letter X:\
+*Drive Requirement: 60GB or 61440MB
+*New folder path should be X:\Skyrim - Special Edition, if folder paths is not exactly "X:\Skyrim - Special Edition" pack will not function properly!

 2. Make sure you on latest patch Version 1.5.39.
 This is a HARD requirement or some Mods will not work!
 You can check your Patch Version while paused in game.
 SKSE is already provided by the mod.

-3. Extract the Archive to  C:\Games\Skyrim - Skyrim - Special Edition and say "Yes" when asked to overwrite.
-If not prompted to overwrite you did NOT extract to the right location.
+3. Copy/extract the contents of the pack to X:\Skyrim - Special Edition (use 7zip for error free operation)n and say "Yes" when asked to overwrite.

+*If not prompted to overwrite you did NOT extract to the right location.

 ## Getting Mods Ready

-### Note: C:\Games\Skyrim - Skyrim - Special Edition will now be shortened as "root"
+### Note: X:Skyrim - Special Edition will now be shortened as "root"

-1. Run BethINI.exe located in root\BethINI-4875-2-7\BethINI\BethINI.exe. ***N2S fix this dumbass structure in next alpha***
+1. Run BethINI.exe located in root\BethINI\BethINI.exe.

-2. Go to Setup Tab and change the Game Path.
-Select SkyrimSELauncher. ***I forgot to fix this before packing the mod.
-Will fix next Alpha.***
+2. Go to Setup Tab and make sure all Paths point to the right folders/executables in X:\Skyrim - Special Edition.

 3. Go to Basic Tab.
 Select your Resolution.
 Note I haven't tested 1440p & above.